The basics of the gift tax are as follows:

 - You and your spouse can combine your exclusions to jointly give up to $30,000 per person per year.
 (This is sometimes referred to as “gift splitting.”)

-- In addition to the annual exclusions, there is a lifetime tax-free exclusion that covers gifts above and beyond the annual exclusions up to $11.20 million.
+- In addition to the annual exclusions, there is a lifetime tax-free exclusion that covers gifts above and beyond the annual exclusions, which as of 2021 allows an accumulative total of up to $11.70 million.

-- As a resident of Connecticut, you are also subject to a state gift tax that ranges from 7.2% to 12%.
+- As a resident of Connecticut, you are also subject to a state gift tax that ranges from 7.8% to 12% as of 2021.

 What gifts are not taxable?
 Complicating matters is the interplay between the gift tax and the estate tax.
 If your estate is substantial, it’s important to look closely at how various gifting and bequeathing scenarios play out in terms of these two taxes.
 First, however, it’s helpful to understand when a gift is not a gift.
 For the purposes of the federal government, there are several types of “gifts” that aren’t considered taxable and so do not count toward either your annual or lifetime total exclusions: